 Life can bring about transitions that are both expected, and unexpected.

-Examples of this can be a shift in your job, stepping in or out of a relationship, traumatic events or moving to a new environment.
-You may find yourself in a place of disarray, confusion, or uncertainty which may result in anxiety, depression, or both.
+Examples of this can be a shift in your job, stepping in or out of a relationship, traumatic events, or moving to a new city.
+You may find yourself in a place of disarray, confusion, or uncertainty, which may result in anxiety, depression, or both.
 Major growth spurts often feel incredibly challenging when they’re happening!
 Certain changes can be good, while others tragic.
-Yet even then, the right approach to handling that change can lead you to positive personal growth.
-My hope is that, together, we can work towards that type of growth for you.
+Yet even then, the right approach to handling that change can lead you to experience positive personal growth.
+My hope is that together, we can work towards that type of growth for you.

 "I appreciate how Fallyn helps me in my ambivalence.
 I walk away from our sessions with a clearer idea of what I want."

 "I love how much Fallyn digs to find the roots!
 She doesn't just let things be passing comments, she asks questions and helps guide self-reflection on where thoughts, feelings, comments are stemming from.
 I also love how she has practical applications!
 She was so good at sending me resources, whether it be articles, worship songs, or anything in between.
 She also had the perfect amount of empathy!
 I could tell she really cared about getting to know me personally and always made me feel open and heard.”